 WMT has a 4,500 site network covering over 90% of the US population.
 Its stores – most with enormous re-deployable space and easy accessibility – and, increasingly, its websites, are fixtures into the weekly routine of many (especially older) Americans.

 So far, however, its healthcare experience has been mixed.
-Clinics have been a disappointment, handicapped by a combination of excessive ambition, poor strategy and erratic commitment (see note at the end).
+Clinics have been a disappointment, handicapped by a combination of excessive ambition, poor strategy and erratic commitment.
 At this point, Wal-Mart owns clinics in just 19 publicized locations and a shrinking number of leased sites.

 On the other hand, pharmacy performance has been strong and contributes to the 11% which health makes up of WMT revenues.
 One key factor behind that success has been a long-term partnership with HUM including a joint narrow network Medicare PDP product with 2.4M members.
 Multiple collaborations since the alliance launch have built a strong overlap of customers: more than half of HUM’s Medicare Advantage (MA) lives are in counties which have above average per capita WMT store density, a much larger share than other major plans(see exhibit where width of the columns represents the plans’ share of MA lives and vertical bars show how each plan’s lives are allocated based on WMT network density in their county).